fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 ## Optional with custom error

-If we want the error type to be fully customisable by users, it needs to be a type parameter of `Optional`, e.g.
+If we want the error type to be fully customisable by the users, it needs to be a type parameter of `Optional`, e.g.
-`Optional[String, User, Email]` or `Optional[CustomError, User, Email]`.
+`Optional[CustomError, User, Email]`.

 ```scala
 trait Optional[Error, From, To]  {